webage003/bigbangrke/charter/BigBangPackages.md

 ### Logging

-The logging package is responsible for deploying Elasticsearch, Kibana, and Fluentd.
+The logging package is responsible for deploying Elasticsearch, Kibana, and Fluentbit.
 It is also responsible for configuring the logging pipelines to aggregate all running containers logs for viewing by both Cluster Owners and Application Operators.

 The logging capability is comprised of: